The 10 most expensive NFT artworks ever sold

 Ringers #109 is a static image of a series of loops around multiple pegs.
 The dominant colour is black on a white background.
 The balanced wrap orientation, the loop and the white background are three very rare attributes in Art Blocks’ creations.
 The rarest is, however, a red peg — the colour is present in just 0.3 percent of its tokens.

-The NFT was sold for US$6.9 million in October 2021 — a record price for Art Blocks.
+The NFT was sold for USD 6.9 million in October 2021 — a record price for Art Blocks.
 It is not clear who bought the NFT but according to The Crypto Times, the seller was AKIRA, co-founder of NarcissusGLRY, who revealed the sale on Twitter.

-According to AKIRA, the NFT was bought by them for US$550 in March 2021.
+According to AKIRA, the NFT was bought by them for USD 550 in March 2021.

-One of the earliest works by Xcopy, A Coin for the Ferryman was sold on SuperRare for US$6.01 million on 4 November 2021.
+One of the earliest works by Xcopy, A Coin for the Ferryman was sold on SuperRare for USD 6.01 million on 4 November 2021.

 The artwork is a GIF, showing constantly changing expressions on a person’s face.
 It was minted by Xcopy on 20 April 2018.

-At the time, it was bought by a user named @0xclipse for US$139.
+At the time, it was bought by a user named @0xclipse for USD 139.
 In 2019, it was transferred to a user named @electricmeat who eventually sold it on SuperRare to the current owner @jpeggy.

 Beeple’s Ocean Front is much more than one of the most expensive NFT artworks.
 It is a telling reminder to the world of the impending disaster that unchecked climate change is set to bring.